 - Deposit paper checks into your banking account

-Stash is free to download in the App Store for iOS and on Google Play for Android.
+You can download Stash in the App Store for iOS and on Google Play for Android.

 Account Security Features